Written by Rebecca Asher & Emily Jesper-Mir, Strategy & Engagement Managers.

 - Rohini Mathur, Assistant Professor of Epidemiology, London School of Hygiene and Tropical Medicine

-- Winston Morgan, Reader in Toxicology and Clinical Biochemistry, Medicines Research Group, University of East London
+- Winston Morgan, Professor of Toxicology, Equity and Inclusive Practice, University of East London

 - Parth Patel, research fellow at IPPR & UCL Institute of Health Information, junior doctor

 - Peter Short, Clinical Lead GP Data for Planning and Research, NHS Digital.

 We are grateful to everyone in the group for giving their time to this project.

 The group first met ahead of the kickoff with ClearView and gave us invaluable advice on the range of participants to involve in engagement sessions and the most worthwhile areas to explore.
 We also discussed – crucially – how to share the findings in the most effective way possible, to reach people who can make a difference.